Stock market today: Wall Street drifts as Trump Media soars despite discouraging confidence data

 In stock markets abroad, indexes rose in much of Europe following a mixed finish in Asia.

-In the bond market, Treasury yields eased a bit.
-The yield on the 10-year Treasury slipped to 4.32% from 4.34% late Monday.
+In the bond market, Treasury yields eased.
+The yield on the 10-year Treasury slipped to 4.30% from 4.34% late Monday.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.